top of page

 July 16th - Day 48 - A Day in Tofino

-I found a coffee shop a block away that had a friendly look and a line spilling out the front door.
-“This must be a good place.”
-I said to myself as I got in line.
+There was a coffee shop a block away with a friendly look and a line spilling out the front door.

 When it was my turn I ordered a hot chocolate, a kitchen sink cookie and a four-egg omelet with cheese and bacon.